jnayee7/compiler_cpp/README.txt

-Built a compiler using the following grammar.
+Built a compiler using the C++ and the following grammer:-

 Prog := Slist
 Slist := SC { Slist } | Stmt SC { Slist }